Immigration policy of the United States: 21st century

 In 2001, the Supreme Court ruled that immigrants cannot be held indefinitely if no country will accept them for deportation in Zadvydas v.
 Davis.
 Enforcement of immigration law was reformed following the September 11 attacks, shifting focus to national security.
 The Immigration and Nationalization Service was split into the Citizenship and Immigration Services, the Immigration and Customs Enforcement, and the Customs and Border Protection.
-The Real ID Act of 2005 placed restrictions on individuals applying for asylum, and the Secure Fence Act of 2006 began the process of building a fence across the Mexico–United States border.

-After the failure of the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, no significant immigration reform legislation has been enacted into federal law.
-President Obama adopted the Deferred Action for Childhood Arrivals in 2012, which as of 2023 is prohibited from adding new recipients but has not been struck down or repealed by President Biden due to the Supreme Court decisions in United States v.
-Texas (2016) and Department of Homeland Security v.
-Regents of the University of California (2020).

-21st Century Developments
+21st-century developments

+In June 2001, in Zadvydas v.
+Davis the Supreme court ruled that non-citizens could not be detained indefinitely if removal was not "reasonably foreseeable."
+After the September 11, 2001 attacks, immigration enforcement shifted its focus heavily towards national security.
+Congress created the Department of Homeland Security on November 25, 2002.

+Under the Obama administration, immigration policy combined its enforcement power, and we sought an increase in detention and deportation, with a record removals of more than 3 million people.
+On June 15, 2012, Obama announced the Deferred Action for Childhood Arrivals (DACA), which offered temporary protection from removal and work authorization to undocumented immigrants who had arrived as children and met certain circumstances.

 In May 2023, the U.S. ended its use of Title 42, a public health directive enacted during the COVID-19 pandemic that allowed for the rapid expulsion of migrants without standard asylum procedures.
 Over 2.8 million expulsions occurred under the policy.
 After it expired, U.S. Customs and Border Protection reported a record 249,785 migrant encounters at the U.S.-Mexico border in December 2023 alone.

-In 2023, a federal judge in Texas reaffirmed that the Deferred Action for Childhood Arrivals (DACA) program was unlawful, though existing recipients were allowed to renew protections.
+In 2023, a federal judge in Texas reaffirmed that the Deferred Action for Childhood Arrivals (DACA) program was unlawful, although existing recipients were allowed to renew protections.
 As of early 2024, the program remained in place for current recipients, but new applications were still not being accepted.

 In early 2024, bipartisan negotiations in Congress sought to tie immigration reform to foreign aid packages.
 Proposals included stricter asylum rules, expanded border enforcement, and expedited deportation procedures.
 Although the deal gained attention, it stalled due to disagreement over executive authority and humanitarian concerns.

 In 2023, U.S. immigration authorities expanded use of the CBP One mobile app to manage asylum appointments at official ports of entry.
 The Biden administration promoted the app as a way to encourage orderly migration and reduce unauthorized crossings.
 However, advocacy groups raised concerns about limited daily appointment slots, connectivity issues, and unequal access to technology among migrants.

 That same year, migrant encounters at the border increasingly involved people from countries like Venezuela, Haiti, and Guatemala, reflecting shifting regional migration patterns.

 Despite repeated efforts to pass comprehensive immigration reform, major proposals continued to stall in Congress as of 2024.

+On January 14, 2026 the State Department announced it was suspending visa processing for 75 nations including Somalia, Russia, Iran, Afghanistan, Brazil, Nigeria, and Thailand.